 I love a dog.
 He does nothing for political reasons. – Will Rogers

 Another of the rare breeds, the Eurasier is a member of the Spitz family of dogs.
-Julius Wipfel and Charlotte Baldamus of Germany, created the breed in 1960 by crossing the Chow Chow, Wolfspitz (also known as the Keeshond), and later the Samoyed.
+Julius Wipfel and Charlotte Baldamus of Germany created the breed in 1960 by crossing the Chow Chow, Wolfspitz (also known as the Keeshond), and later the Samoyed.
 Originally known as the Wolf-Chow, the breed was renamed Eurasier after the Samoyed was introduced to the bloodline.
-He was trying to create a healthy, well-balanced family and companion dog of calm nature by combining the best qualities of each breed.
+The breeders were trying to create a healthy, well-balanced family and companion dog of calm nature by combining the best qualities of each breed.

 The goal was a dog with the good physical constitution and low hunting instinct of the Wolfspitz, the calmness, patience and reserve with strangers of the Chow, and the friendly nature and alertness of the Samoyed.
 The resulting dog, the Eurasier, takes his name from the origins of these ancestors, Europe and Asia.

 Eurasiers are still a comparably young breed.
 The Canadian Kennel Club (CKC) recognized the Eurasier in 1995 as a member of Group 3 (Working Dogs).

 Eurasiers stand 20 1/2 to 23 1/2 inches (52 to 60 cm) tall at the shoulder and weigh between 50 and 70 pounds (23-32 kg).
 They have a soft, thick, undercoat and a harsh medium-length top coat in a variety of colours including red, black, grey, blond, or sable.
 In fact all colours are seen except for solid white or liver.